-Leave it to a Hong Kong studio to make a WIP-Horror film.
-Among the cast of 1990's Jail House Eros aka Haunted Jail, is busty B-movie icon Amy Yip.
-(No need to point out which one she is on the above poster.)
-More tongue-in-cheek than the usual WIP film, this one has Amy and company being terrorized by the ghost of their former warden.
+Leave it to a Hong Kong studio to make a Women in Prison-Horror film.
+Among the cast of 1990’s Jail House Eros aka Haunted Jail, is busty B-movie icon Amy Yip.
+(No need to point out which one she is on the poster at left.)
+More tongue-in-cheek than the usual WIP films, this one has Amy and company being terrorized by the ghost of their former warden.

 The lone Thai-made film in this entry, Final Detention (2003) involves ladies on an island penal colony who undergo some unusual forms of “rehabilitation” that serves only to please the sadistic guards.
 Seeing it as their only option to ever leave to island alive, the girls undertake a risky escape.
 Thai-based Japanese actress Yoko Takano, who stars in this one, took a public blood test in 2003 to put an end to gossip that she had contracted the AIDS virus, as a Thai entertainment tabloid had reported.